 - Click the Spoke that was just created.
 Click Turn On under the Synced tile.

 - The Spoke Sync Options will open.
 (See figure below.)
 Click the Allow Hub to create and sync items in this spoke checkbox to enable two-way sync.

 - Users can customize sync settings by expanding the Advanced Tab and adding sync filters to the Spoke.
 This would enable a user to synchronize and create Hub items based on specific criteria.
 Find out more about Contact Filtering here.
 Then Click Save.

 - Click on the GAL Tab to set up GAL Read Option Settings.

 - Here you can choose which Global Address List Objects (Mailboxes, Contacts, and Groups) you would like to populate this Hub with.

 - Click on the Hub and then click Sync Now to enable the two way GAL-to-GAL sync.

 Learn More About CiraHub!

-CiraHub is a two-way sync platform for shared contacts and calendars for Microsoft Office 365, Exchange Server, and other Microsoft Enterprise Applications users.
+CiraHub is a two-way sync platform for shared contacts and calendars for Microsoft 365, Exchange Server, and other Microsoft Enterprise Applications users.
 The software is designed to make it easy for people lacking IT expertise to set up shared contact and calendar sync for their company.
 For more information check out FAQ page and our CiraHub Onboarding Guide.